 Mechanical keyboards are great.
 The feel of a nice mechanical switch simple can not be replaced by a membrane keyboard.
 However, not everyone prefers the sound of these boards.
 Plus, if you work in an office environment, you’re co-workers will be annoyed by a clicky switch.
+You can look at our selection of the best keyboard and mouse combos for office use, but enthusiasts might be looking for something else.
 So if you need something stealthy, the Logitech MX Keys is a great keyboard.

 This wireless keyboard is backlit and it switches on automatically.
 This means whenever you press on a key, the white backlighting will spring to life.
 It works with multiple devices and operating systems.
 You can use it in Windows, macOS, Linux, iOS, and Android.
 Oh, and you can pair up to 3 devices.

 It has a USB-C for charging and connection.
 A full charge can last up to 10 days with the backlighting on.
 When lighting is turned off, this thing can run for up to 5 months.
-This keyboard definitely plays into the trend of being minimal and chic.
+While it may not be the best keyboard for programming overall, this keyboard definitely plays into the trend of being minimal and chic.
 However, the build quality leaves a lot to be desired.
 It’s also too expensive for a membrane keyboard.